-How does TSEB work?
+How does TSEBT work?

-How is TSEB given?
+How is TSEBT given?

-Treatments are often given 3-4 days a week, for anywhere from 3-9 weeks.
-Depending on the machine used, you may be in the treatment room for 30-60 minutes each day.
-Much of this time is used to get you in the correct positions.
+Treatments are often given 2-4 days a week, for anywhere from 8-10 weeks.
+You may be in the treatment room for 30-60 minutes each day.
+Much of this time is used to get you in the correct positions for treatment.
 The actual radiation treatment only takes a few minutes.
 The exact schedule depends on: